-Most tomatoes are the same or close to the same in acid levels; it’s the sugar that changes the flavor.
+With so many choices, you may be wondering how to choose the right tomato?
+The flavor is based on the plants acid and sugar levels.
+Most tomatoes are the same or close to the same in acid levels.
+It is the sugar that changes the flavor.
 High levels of acid with a low level of sugar creates an acidic flavor while high sugars and low acid gives a sweeter flavor.
-If a tomato is low and in both acid and sugar you get a bland flavor.
-The majority of people prefer a tomato that is high acids and high sugar that balances the taste.
+If it is low and in both acid and sugar you get a bland flavor.
+The majority of people prefer high acids and high sugar that balances the taste.

-The taste of your tomato is greatly affected by your soil.
-You need to provide your tomato with nutrient-rich soil.
-In order to to get maximum flavor, your tomato plant will need plenty of potassium and sulfur.
-They also thrive in heat and sunlight it allows them to maximize photosynthesis and make carbohydrates that create a flavorful tomato.
+The taste is greatly affected by your specific soil.
+You need to provide your plant with nutrient-rich soil.
+In order to to get maximum flavor, it will need plenty of potassium and sulfur.
+They also thrive in heat and sunlight which allows them to maximize photosynthesis and make carbohydrates that create a flavorful tomato.

 Your Personal Taste